HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

     ALTER DATABASE dxmediadb OWNER TO <damUser>;
     ```

-    !!!
-Note
+    !!! note
-        The credentials for `damUser` and `dbUser` can obtained from the configurations under `security.digitalAssetManagement` in `values.yaml`.
+        Obtain the credentials for `damUser` and `dbUser` from the configurations under `security.digitalAssetManagement` in the custom values YAML file.

 4. **Exit the Container**:
     ```sh
     exit
     ```

+5. **Back Up the Existing Database**:

+    Export the database dump from the current persistence node.
+Refer to the [Backup Persistence](../../digital_assets/dam_backup_restore_image.md#backup-persistence) section for instructions.

-5. **Move the Database Dump File**:
+6. **Move the Database Dump File**:
-    Move the database dump file to the server where the Docker container is running.
-Import the dump using the following command:
+    Transfer the database dump file to the server where the Docker container is running.
+Import the dump using:
     ```sh
     docker exec -i <external-postgres-name> psql -U postgres -d dxmediadb < dxmediadb.dmp
     ```

-6. **Verify the Database Import**:
+7. **Verify the Database Import**:
     ```sh
     docker exec -it <external-postgres-name> bash
     psql dxmediadb -U <damUser>